Abhinav330/Data-Science-Projects/EDA/Credit analytics/Credit score assigning system/readme.md

 ## Description

-This project aims to analyze credit card customer data, clean the dataset using libraries such as Pandas and NumPy, and utilize advanced features of Pandas like `groupby`.
+This project aims to analyze credit card customer data, clean the dataset using libraries such as Pandas and NumPy, and utilize advanced features of Pandas like `groupby` `df.astype(dtype)` `df.str.split(separator)` `df.replace(to_replace, value)` .
 The project is divided into three parts:

 ### Part 1: Data Cleaning